Hammerill/Sand-Box2D-levels/LEVELS.md

 Where 4 required fields (when publishing a level) are:
 - `name` - name of the level.
 - `author` - nickname of the level creator.
 - `version` - version of the level.
+Format like v1.0.0 is preferred.
 - `date` - date of the level publication in YYYY-MM-DD format.

 It can also support the following fields: